Flyspeck101/how-to-win-tl/index.md

 - ask them about their favourite book, then take advantage of their typing to win
 - use your pieces to do a meme so degenerate that it makes them die of cringe
 - photoshop the defeat screen
+- gaslight them
+- rickroll them so hard they die of rick overdose
+- bribe osk to disconnect them
 - cheat